 Digital marketing has somehow evolved into a business area that only Ivy League or Silicon Valley geniuses understand—at least that is the perception.
-There’s algorithms, analytics, impressions, reach, click rates, open rates, paid media, earned media, owned media, content marketing, email marketing, affiliate marketing, social media marketing, influencer marketing, mobile marketing, chicken marketing.
-Okay that last one is made up–we think anyway.
-Then there’s all the online marketing acronyms: SEO, SEM, CPM, CPC, CTR, CTA, KPI, ROI.
+There are algorithms, analytics, impressions, reach, click rates, open rates, paid media, earned media, owned media, content marketing, email marketing, affiliate marketing, social media marketing, influencer marketing, mobile marketing, and chicken marketing.
+Okay, that last one is made up–we think anyway.
+Then there are all the online marketing acronyms: SEO, SEM, CPM, CPC, CTR, CTA, KPI, ROI.
 Who has time to understand this stuff when running a business?

 1. Determine what’s remarkable about your business

 Your business may be in a competitive marketplace, but there’s something about what you offer and how you offer it that makes your business different from others.
 This uniqueness should originate from the perspective of the buyer and how it benefits them–so avoid promoting your company’s product or service features when developing your big picture messaging.

 Let’s be honest, today’s buyers have heard all of the sales and marketing lingo anyway:

 “We’ve been in business for over 100 years.”

 While these sound great, what buyers really care about is whether or not your business can satisfy their personal or professional wants and needs at a price that fits their budget.
 It’s this value and focuses on buyers that will become the foundation of your digital marketing strategy.